 -

-Greg Wiles wrote a new post, Wooster Memorial Park – Now Part of the Old Growth Forest Network, on the site The College of Wooster Tree Ring Lab 1 year, 3 months ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 4 years ago

 On 20 April 2021 Wooster Memorial Park became part of the Old Growth Forest Network.
 The founder and director, Joan Maloof, visited Wooster Memorial Park forest to officially induct the park into the Network. […]